siddhant-vij/Dynamic-Newsletter-Tool/README.md

 - Clone the repository: `git clone https://github.com/siddhant-vij/Dynamic-Newsletter-Tool.git`
 - Navigate to the project directory: `cd Dynamic-Newsletter-Tool`
-- Build the Project: `go build -o newsletter-tool main.go`
-- Prepare the JSON fie: Create your own `user.json` with the necessary dynamic content.
-Refer to the `examples/corporate.json` or `examples/community.json` for a template structure.
+- Prepare the JSON fie: Create your own `newsletter.json` with the necessary dynamic content.
+Refer to the `examples/newsletterSample.json` for a template structure.
-- Run the Tool: `./newsletter-tool`
+- Run the HTTP server: `./main.sh`
-- Configure the JSON file to select a template, and generate your newsletter.
 - Open the generated newsletter in a web browser (localhost URL) to preview.